 Paper correspondence charge

-We will normally send you information about your account electronically.
-If you would rather receive paper correspondence there’s a charge of £3.00 per month for this service.
+We'll normally send you information about your account electronically.
+If you would rather receive paper correspondence, there’s a charge of £3.00 per month for this service.

 Charges made depending on your investments

 In addition to our Aviva charge, fund managers will also take charges that will depend on the investments chosen.
 These charges will be shown as the ongoing charges figure (OCF) or total expense ratio (TER).
 These charges represent the yearly cost of managing the investment.